The Managed VM hosting environment

 Also, note that Managed VMs differ from Compute Engine VMs in the following ways:

 - Managed VMs are restarted on a weekly basis.
 During restarts Google’s management services will apply any necessary OS and security updates.
 Your application's image will remain the same across restarts.
-(This behavior is disabled if you switch a VM to user-managed.)
+(Weekly restarts are disabled if you switch a VM to user-managed.)

 - Users always have root access to Compute Engine VMs.
 SSH access to managed VMs is disabled by default.
 This ensures that the fleet of compute instances is homogenous and manageable.
 If you choose, you can enable root access to managed VMs; see Accessing VMs.